Do you like your neighborhood?

 If you’re measuring the neighborhoods in Phoenix where crime is low and everyone wants to live, this is an accurate list.

 For more Arizona reading, check out:

-- These Are The 10 Drunkest Cities In Arizona
+- 10 Safest Places In Arizona